Environmental considerations for rugged PC's

 Drop test rig - showing procedure for MIL 810E/F

 IP rating describes the ability of an electrical enclosure to withstand penetration from solids and liquids, in real life most commonly dust and rain water.
 With electronic equipment choosing a suitable IP level is a critical factor.
 Below is a table that defines the levels.
+The first digit indicates the level of protection that the enclosure provides against access to hazardous parts/particles, the second harmful ingress of water.
+So for example IP67 gives complete protection from all solid particulates (6) and withstand temporary water immersion to 1 metre (7).

 Ingress protection levels